eally-root/vtbuster_reinforced/README.md

 VTBuster python script for getting malware hashes, encyrption types, tags and more...

-I made this script specified to 5 user(thor, dnwls0719, intezervt, Sentoryn, TheRealRookie) but you can edit what user you want.
+I made this script specified to 5 user(thor, dnwls0719, intezervt, Sentoryn, Alinvirusnever) but you can edit what user you want.

 # What it makes ?
   It gets malware hashes, encyrption types, tags and more information from virustotal malware analyzer users comments.